CovertLab/vEcoli/README.md

 pyenv lets you install and switch between multiple Python releases and multiple "virtual environments", each with its own pip packages.
-Using pyenv, create a virtual environment and install Python 3.11.3.
+Using pyenv, create a virtual environment and install Python 3.11.10.
 For a tutorial on how to install pyenv and other dependencies, follow the instructions [here](https://github.com/CovertLab/wcEcoli/blob/master/docs/dev-tools.md).
 Then, run the following command in your terminal:

-    pyenv virtualenv 3.11.3 viv-ecoli && pyenv local viv-ecoli
+    pyenv virtualenv 3.11.10 vEcoli && pyenv local vEcoli

 Update `pip`, `setuptools` and `wheel` to avoid issues with these: